Porn Star Lawyer Michael Avenatti Makes a Major Announcement

 Dubbed the ‘creepy porn lawyer’, Michael Avenatti, who appeared to be a shoo-in as a Democrat presidential candidate, has decided to not run for President in 2020.
 Nate Silver said he was polling at 1 percent and would have made a fool of himself.

 In his statement, Avenatti said he would have run but his family requested he not seek the nomination.
-Also in his comments, he expressed his concern that Democrats won’t find someone who is a fighter [like him] who can take on Trump. 😳
+Also in his comments, he expressed his concern that Democrats won’t find someone who is a fighter [like him] who can take on Trump.
+Insert eye roll here.

 This is really bad news.
 Who are we going to vote for now?